What are some of the most common mistakes screenwriters make when writing dialogue scenes?

-This type of screenplay element should be avoided when you’re writing you’re dialogue.
-It’s tempting, we know.
-You, the screenwriter, have a sense of what emotions are behind the words because you hopefully see the scene within your mind’s eye and are trying to communicate that visual in the best way possible.
+This type of screenplay element should be avoided when you're writing your dialogue.
+It's tempting, we know.
+You, the screenwriter, have a sense of what emotions are behind the words because you hopefully see the scene within your mind's eye and are trying to communicate that visual in the best way possible.

 However, film is a collaborative medium.
 A director and actor often work together to enhance the words that screenwriter's write.
 So in this case, remorsefully might not be the better choice compared to a possible actor's note of performing the line with a sense of distaste.

 Being remorseful and having distaste towards someone are two very different emotions and types of line delivery.

 In short, don't limit the dialogue by assigning a specific adverb and performance direction.